LoyWeiWin/Grasshopper_ArduinoCommunication/README.md

 ## Features
 - **Compatibility:** Supports Arduino UNO, NANO, and Mega boards.
-- **Enhanced Communication:** Enables bi-directional communication between Grasshopper and Arduino via serial communication.
+- **Real-time Communication:** Enables bi-directional communication between Grasshopper and Arduino via serial communication.
-- **User-Friendly Design:** Simplifies the integration of Arduino functionality into Grasshopper projects.

 ## Requirements
 - **Grasshopper:** Ensure you have Grasshopper installed.
 Note: The Firefly plugin is not supported in Rhino 8.